SEO Tool

 As content volume grows, title writing often becomes mechanical.
 Teams reuse the same pattern across blog posts, landing pages, and category pages until the titles start sounding interchangeable.
 That can hurt both clarity and click-through rate.

-A focused tool helps by producing multiple distinct starting points.
+A focused tool helps by producing multiple distinct starting points and then scoring them for click potential, clarity, and rewrite risk.
 That gives writers and SEOs more room to choose the best angle for each page rather than settling for the fastest obvious title.

 How to use this tool in a real SEO workflow

 The highest-value use of a page title generator is to accelerate ideation, not to replace judgment.
-Add the page topic, select the content type, generate several options, and then choose the title that best reflects the page intent and value proposition.
+Add the page topic, keyword, intent, and formula, generate several options, and then compare the scores before choosing the title that best reflects the page intent and value proposition.

 This workflow works well for blog publishing, landing page optimization, and metadata review projects where teams need speed but still care about message quality.
 The generator helps you get to better options faster, then refine the final title for accuracy and intent match.